HouseElves/kanji_time_public/docs/source/design/page_layout.rst

 Whitespace Management
 ---------------------

-A :class:`RenderingFrame` instance can indicate that can stretch to fit the available space by returning a "fit to" distance along one (or both) of its dimensions from :func:`RenderingFrame.measure()`.
+A :class:`RenderingFrame` instance can indicate that it can stretch to fit the available space by returning a "fit to" distance along one (or both) of its dimensions from :func:`RenderingFrame.measure()`.
 The layout strategies will allocate "left over" space from fixed size rendering frames to the "fit to" distances.
 This simple tactic has proven to be surprisingly effective at covering a large number of use cases.

-The middle "definitions" section of

 Whitespace handling isn't perfect - but it meets expectations for the current usage.
 There are many review issues and enhancements slated for the next development rounds.